Zoom H6 Handy Recorder

 Shotgun microphones are often used when you cannot position a microphone directly in front of a sound source.
 For example, if someone is speaking in front of a video camera and you don't want them to hold an interview microphone up to their mouth, the solution is to use an off-screen shotgun mic.

 However, shotgun mics are not the audio equivalent of a photographic telephoto lens.
 Even though they do an above-average job of picking up sounds that originate from a short distance away, they always sound better when they're physically close to the sound source.
 If the capsule is more than three feet away, the audio will start to sound distant.
 The farther away it is, the more distant and reverberant the audio will become.

 If you need more inputs, simply plug in the optional EXH-6 Dual XLR/TRS Combo capsule.
 It allows you to connect up to six discrete signals from external microphones, instruments, mixers or portable music players, making the H6 the smallest six-track recorder on the planet!

 Note: The EXH-6 does not support phantom power.

 12 Month Special Financing* Available

-On purchases of $299 or more with your Sony credit card.Find Out More
+On purchases of $299 or more.
+In-store only with your Synchrony card.Find Out More